 Aims & Scope

-This international journal is sponsored by the Australian Society of Viticulture and Oenology, and publishes results from original research.
+The Australian Journal of Grape and Wine Research is an international journal owned by the Australian Society of Viticulture and Oenology, and publishes results from original research.

 Subject areas include vine and wine science as well as product technology relating to table grapes and dried vine fruits, grape juice, wine and distilled spirits.
 Vine science relates to any aspect of grapevine biology including physiology and pathology.
 Wine science covers molecular, microbiological, biochemical and production aspects of wine making.
 Grape product technology relates to crop production issues and transformation of grapes into a marketable product.